Patreon gives creators CRM and Snapchat Stories clone just for fans who pay

 Meanwhile, Patreon is overhauling its brand with fresh app and logo designs, and has recruited a squad of new start creators to the platform.
 Those include McSweeney’s Internet Tendency, athlete and motivational speaker Lewis Howes, former ESPN/Doomsday podcast reporter Ed Werder, plus comedians Tim Heidecker, Bill Burr, Al Madrigal, Theo Von, and Adam Carolla.

-With these new tools, Patreon could shift the online content ecosystem from one where creators give away what they make in hopes of tiny ad revenue shares today and big merchandise or ticket purchases in the future, and towards allowing creators to earn a steady, reliable salary.
+With these new tools, Patreon could shift the online content ecosystem from one where creators give away what they make in hopes of tiny ad revenue shares today and big merchandise or ticket purchases in the future, and towards allowing creators to earn a reliable salary.

+There’s still the question of whether Patreon can make enough money for itself off its tiny 5% rake on subscriber payments.
+Patreon will earn just $7.5 million from the $150 million it expects to pay creators this year.
+That’s why the plan is to layer on additional premium services for creators, Conte tells me, hinting at partnerships to sell merchandise or concert tickets through Patreon.

+Really, all Patreon has to do is keep luring creators with the promise of steady paycheck, and their fans will follow.
+“Art is one of those few legal monopolies” Conte philosophizes.
+“If you want to listen to Prince, Mick Jagger doesn’t do.
+Nothing else in the world can satisfy that urge.
+It’s not replaceable, it’s not hot swappable.
+It’s not a commodity.”

 0